 Do sleeping hours count toward the fast?

-Yes, it does.
+Yes, they do.
 As I said before, I eat my last meal of the day around seven p.m. and my first meal on the next day around noon.
 That counts for sixteen to seventeen hours of fasting, and to fast while sleeping is a breeze.

 Can I eat or drink while intermittent fasting?

 This should be self-explanatory: while fasting, you do not eat nor drink anything with calories.
 No juices, no milk, no food, no sweet beverages, no shakes and no BCAAs.
 If it has calories, you are not fasting.

 Water, plain black coffee and tea don’t have any calories (unless you put sugar or milk on them), so they are perfectly fine to drink.
 It’s important to stay hydrated during fasting.

 Diet “calorie-free” drinks like flavored waters and diet soda should be avoided, as there are some evidence to show that some artificial sweeteners cause an insulin response, which would then blunt your ability to burn fat and contradict the point of being in a fasted state, but research in that area is still in its infancy.